baslare/trafik/README.md

 # trafik

 This repo is not meant to be pedagogical (for now).
-The code is sloppy but the gif below can still be reproduced using the istanbul_animate.R script.
+The code is sloppy but the gif below can still be reproduced using the istanbul_animate.R script (and the data/shapefiles supplied herein).
 In addition, the scraping script still works as of Feb 2022.

 Steps:
  - Get the bus line codes from the IETT website
- - Get time and location data for the active bus lines
+ - Get the necessary time and location data for the active bus lines
  - Clean and reshape the data
  - Animate